Girem/hello-world/README.md

 # hello-world
 this is my first git repository

-Hi, my name is George and i want to become programmer
+Hi, my name is Giorgi and i want to become programmer